What TENS Units are, how they work, and why they're helpful

 Pain gating is a theory created by Ronald Melzack and Patrick Wall in the early 1960s.
-It explains how nerves perceive pain and touch impedes on that perception.
-Essentially, the theory states that there are "nerve gates" at the end of your spine that controls if pain signals are allowed to pass to the brain to be decoded.
+Pain gate theory explains how nerves perceive pain, and touch impedes that perception.
+Essentially, the theory states that there are "nerve gates" at the end of your spine that control if pain signals are allowed to pass to the brain to be decoded.
 There are two types of nerve fibers, small (pain fibers) and large (fibers for skin senses such as touch and pressure).
-These fibers are what carry information from the area of pain to the spine.
+These fibers carry information from the area of pain to the spine.

 A TENS unit activates large fibers to overpower small fibers by creating a tingling or massaging sensation to close pain gates.
 The tingling/massaging sensation doesn't allow pain fibers to transmit painful feelings to the brain.
 In short, the pain gets temporarily blocked.

-Endorphins are one of the bodies natural chemicals known as neurotransmitters.
+Endorphins are one of the body's natural chemicals known as neurotransmitters.
 Endorphins are released when the body is in pain or stress is occurring.
-Endorphins help reduce the sensation of pain and lead to feelings of euphoria, modulation of appetite, the release of sex hormones, and enhanced immune response.
+Endorphins help reduce pain and lead to feelings of euphoria, modulation of appetite, the release of sex hormones, and enhanced immune response.

-TENS units cause the body to release endorphins by sending electrical pulses to the body, the same effect that medicinal drugs have but without the risk or dependence or dangerous side effects.
+TENS units cause the body to release endorphins by sending electrical pulses to the body, the same effect that medicinal drugs have but without the risk of dependence or dangerous side effects.